 The aim of the Diabetes and Mood Information Prescription is to create a resource that gives people with diabetes the information they need to understand and improve their diabetes management and emotional wellbeing by setting goals and talking about how they feel.
 It also allows healthcare professionals to have this conversation in a more structured approach but still feel confident that they are giving patients the information they need.

 We are working with primary care IT systems to embed the Diabetes and Mood Information Prescription.
 The tool will then pop up for relevant patients, significantly increasing the speed and effectiveness of the intervention as key patient data is automatically populated and saved on the medical record to support continuity of care.
-Until it's live in the primary care IT systems, you can:
+It is currently live on Vision and will be live soon on Emis.
+Until it's live in all the primary care IT systems, you can: